jeanjerome/archetype-demo/README.md

 Well, start to define one archetype per application layer and mixe them as you want in a multi-module project.
 Even more, adjust the taste with your favorite flavors like springbooting, microservices or authentication and you'll get a sophisticated and easy to maintain developer stack.

-All of this can be done with the Maven archetype plugin and its Velocity template engine.
+All of this can be done with simple Maven commands and its Maven archetype plugin and Velocity template engine.

 ## How to test it?